mand13/gemini-pixels-fighting/README.md

 Make sniper sneaky

-Class Ideas: Paint bucket/super plague, mortar, rook, bomber,
+Class Ideas: Paint bucket/super plague, mortar, rook, bomber, snowball

 make it so zombies can win the game (even display a percentage of zombies perhaps on the scoreboard) (they attack like normal, but the necromancer can revive them to be on their team)